ViaScientific/vfoundry-training/metadata-geo_tutorial.md

 | :----:      |    :----:              |    :----:      |   :----:      |
 | id          | NamingPattern          | ```SA-${AUTOINCREMENT}```  | ```${sample.name}```    |

-14. Insert new columns by clicking plus button at the top left.
+14. Insert new columns by clicking the plus button at the top left.
 Enter new name and label values using the table below.

 | New Column Name      | New Column Label       |
 | :----:      |    :----:              |